yossidoctor/Streamlined-Windows-Setup/README.md

 The journey began a few years ago when I delved into the intricacies of Windows settings, driven by the curiosity to understand how the operating system functions under the hood.

-My initial goal was to optimize and improve its performance for everyday use while utilizing the hardware available, but my curiosity led me down a path of exploring from Windows Registry and various hardening and debloating Powershell scripts, down to STIGS, Group Policy and all the telemetry data Windows sends back home.
+My initial goal was to optimize and improve its performance for everyday use while utilizing the hardware available, but my curiosity led me down a path of exploring from anything from Group Policy objects and hardening/debloating scripts, STIGs (Security Technical Implementation Guides) from the DoD and the NSA, and down to custom/stripped Windows 10 ISOs like Atlas-OS.

-### Stage 1: Local Group Policies: